 The full Tasman's Great Taste Trail (TGTT) is proposed to go from Richmond to Wakefield and then through Spooners Tunnel, Kohatu, Tapawera to Woodstock, then to Motueka and back through to Richmond.
 The work was scheduled in the Long Term Plan 2012-2022 to be completed between 2014 to 2019 at a cost of \$2.4 million.
-The trail so far has been completed from Richmond to Wakefield and from Richmond to Motueka, with an extension to Kaiteriteri.
+The trail so far has been completed from Richmond to Wakefield to the south and through to Motueka to the west, with an extension to Kaiteriteri.
 The interim connecting trail that links Wakefield via Pigeon Valley Road through to Woodstock and then down West Bank Road to Brooklyn has also been completed.
-As part of the Draft Annual Plan 2014/2015 Council proposed to delay the work originally scheduled for 2014/2015 to complete the section from Wakefield to Spooners Tunnel, costing up to \$600,000.
-After consideration of submissions, but also bearing in mind Council's focus on keeping debt as low as possible, Council resolved to include \$300,000 towards this next stage in the final Annual Plan budget.
-This funding is dependent on Council receiving matching funding from either Central Government or another third party.
+The amount spent to date is \$4.03 million, with \$1.74 million of this contributed by the Council.